OpenAstronomy/openastronomy.github.io/gsoc/gsoc2016/ideas_astropy.md

 While some initial efforts have occurred, this project would involve expanding those efforts into a full-fledged API and implementing both the interface and the actual scheduler(s).

+### Ephemerides for Solar System objects in Astropy

+*Suggested Mentor(s):* Marten van Kerkwijk, Erik Tollerud

+*Difficulty:* Beginner to Intermediate

+*Astronomy knowledge needed:* Some understanding of astronomical coordinate systems, basic knowledge of solar system dynamics (or ability to learn as-needed to implement the specific algorithms required)

+*Programming skills:* Python, some knowledge of C might be helpful

+#### Description

+An often-requested missing feature in Astropy is the ability to compute ephemerides: the on-sky location of Solar System objects like the planets, asteroids, or artificial satellites.
+This project would involve implementing just this feature.
+This will likely *start* with implementing a `get_moon` function similar to the existing `get_sun` to familiarize the student with the important concepts in the `astropy.coordinates` subpackage.
+The larger part of the project will likely involve using the orbital elements that the JPL Solar System dynamics group has already complied (there is already a package to read these files: [JPLEphem](https://pypi.python.org/pypi/jplephem)), and translate those into  the Astropy coordinates framework.
+The student will implement these algorithms and also collaborate with the mentors and Astropy community to develop an API to access this machinery.

 ### Unify and improve file handling